 There is currently tremendous debate over the ideal jaw position.
 One philosophy that some dentists adhere to is neuromuscular dentistry.
 It should be understood that this is just one approach to determining the jaw position.
 It should also be understood that some of the most respected dentists in the world doubt its usefulness.

 Dr. Salivonchik is experienced in evaluating and treating this widespread condition.
-He’ll perform a comprehensive examination of your head, neck, mouth, and jaw to isolate and treat the source of distress.
+He’ll perform a comprehensive examination of your head, neck, mouth, and jaw to isolate and treat the source of distress with TMJ therapy.
 Our patients with TMJ disorder experience great success with oral appliance therapy – a personalized, non-invasive treatment to alleviate jaw joint pain and renew healthy function.

 Your custom-made oral appliance, or nightguard, will fit comfortably between the top and bottom teeth in the front of your mouth and hold your jaw slightly forward.
 As stressed jaw muscles relax into their ideal arrangement, tension releases, and nerve impulses signaling pain decrease.
 The oral appliance also eliminates the clenching and grinding that often accompanies TMJ disorder and that’s so damaging to natural teeth and dental restorations.
 A three-month regimen of nightly oral appliance therapy alleviates distress for many patients, although some patients require longer-term treatment.